Fiber product homotopy method for multiparameter eigenvalue problems: Introduction

 Since any scalar multiple of $\xv_i$ is also an eigenvector it is fitting to consider $\xv_i$ as an element of the projective space $\mathbb{P}^{n_i-1}$ although for practical reason one might prefer to simply normalize $\xv_i$ to have unit norm.

-Our goal is to develop a new homotopy method to solve a multiparameter eigenvalue problem effectively, where effectiveness is measured by the following factors: \begin{itemize} \item \emph{Speed} as measured by wall time.
+We develop a new homotopy method to solve a multiparameter eigenvalue problem effectively, where effectiveness is measured by the following factors: \begin{itemize} \item \emph{Speed} as measured by wall time.
 We record time per path, maximum time over all paths, and total track time of all paths.
 Our algorithm is highly parallelizable and the per-path times give good speed estimates when there are enough cores to track all paths in parallel.

 \item \emph{Accuracy} as measured by the backward error.
 We use the normwise backward error in \cite[Theorem~2]{HP2003} for an approximate eigenpair.
 Our homotopy method tracks several copies of the eigenvalue $\Lam$; they should all converge to the same value if our method performs correctly and we include the difference between copies of $\Lam$'s as another measure of accuracy.